tdolan21/predictive-stock-python/README.md

 - matplotlib
 - scikit-learn
 - keras
-- yfinance

 You can install these dependencies using pip:

 bash
-pip install numpy pandas matplotlib scikit-learn keras yfinance
+pip install numpy pandas matplotlib scikit-learn keras

 ## Usage